sambrow/ctf-hosting-notes/README.md

 </html>
 ```

-We won't be teaching you how to use node or the express library but there are
+I won't be teaching you how to use node or the express library but there are
 lots of great resources online.

 ### Run the Challenge Locally (without Docker)